algunion/HTMLForge.jl/README.md

 parsing HTML.

 ### Important Note
 HTMLForge is a continuation of the Gumbo.jl project, which was a Julia wrapper around the Gumbo C library.

-C Gumbo is no longer maintained, and HTMLForge is a fork of Gumbo.jl with the aim of maintaining the API of the original package while slowly removing C Gumbo dependency.
+Gumbo C library is no longer maintained, and HTMLForge is a fork of Gumbo.jl with the aim of maintaining the API of the original package while slowly removing C Gumbo dependency (since the renaming).
 If you were using Gumbo.jl, you should be able to switch to HTMLForge.jl with no changes to your code.

 The long term plan is to make HTMLForge a pure Julia library, but for now it is a wrapper around the C library.
 Alternatively, we can consider switching to a different C/Rust library that is still maintained.